john29917958/john29917958.github.io/source/about/index.md

 - Dominant entire software process and implementation of POC app
 - Deliver the POC prototype to ADLINK within only 1 month

+#### Network Administrator
+Challenges and Contributions:
+- Maintain the GitLab, Backup servers of OO Lab
+- Add HTTPs and auto-renewing of HTTPs certificate of GitLab server
+- Write comprehensive maintenance document for GitLab and Backup server
+- Maintain the Nine-Grids compiler course system written in Ruby-on-Rails
+- Write all-in-one Nine-Grids installation shell script (complete installation with `./deploy.sh`)

 ---

 ### NCU Computer Center Service Desk